 Luckily, Keurboomstrand was much longer than the walk we wanted to do and so we opted for the side of the beach that was still wide open and flat.
-It might not have been an explorative walk, but instead we got a nice morning beach walk and we got to see whales again.
+It might not have been an explorative walk, but instead, we got a nice morning walk along the coast and we got to see whales again.

 We didn't have our binoculars with us that morning (it really wasn't our day) but could clearly spot the black backs coming out of the water and I managed to snap a few fins from afar with my camera.